-As of December 31, 2008, we had interest rate caps and floors and several foreign currency forward contracts with combined notional amounts of \$2.9 billion and a fair value of \$6,973.
+As of December 31, 2009, we had interest rate caps and floors and several foreign currency forward contracts with combined notional amounts of \$3.1 billion and a fair value of \$37,065.
 The variable benchmark interest rates associated with these instruments ranged from one to six-month LIBOR.

 We have not applied hedge accounting to any of the above derivatives.
-The change in fair value of the derivatives, therefore, is recorded in income from continuing operations before income taxes and minority interests as an increase of interest expense as specified below:
+The change in fair value of the derivatives, therefore, is recorded in the income statement as an increase of interest expense as specified below:

-year ended December 31,
+Year ended December 31,

-2007 2008
+2008 2009

-Change in fair value of derivatives \$(14,592) \$(58,153)
+Change in fair value of derivatives \$(58,153) \$23,692